Native American tribes in Virginia: 17th century

 French Jesuit maps prior to that were labeled showing that previous inhabitants included the Siouan "Oniasont" (Nahyssan) and the Tutelo or "Totteroy," the former name of Big Sandy River — and another name for the Yesan or Nahyssan.
-(Similarly, the Kentucky River in Kentucky was said to be anciently known as the Cuttawah, i.e., "Catawba" River.
-The Kanawha River is believed to have been named centuries earlier to indicate a former homeland of the Conoy aka Piscataway.)

 When the English first established the Virginia Colony, the Powhatan tribes had a combined population of about 15,000.
 Relations between the two peoples were not always friendly.
 After Captain John Smith was captured in the winter of 1607 and met with Chief Powhatan, relations were fairly good.
 The Powhatan sealed relationships such as trading agreements and alliances via the kinship between groups involved.
 The kinship was formed through a connection to a female member of the group.
 Powhatan sent food to the English, and was instrumental in helping the newcomers survive the early years.

-By the time Smith left Virginia in the fall of 1609, due to a gunpowder accident, relations between the two peoples had begun to sour.
+By fall 1609, when Smith left Virginia due to a gunpowder accident, relations between the two peoples had soured.
 In the absence of Smith, Native affairs fell to the leadership of Captain George Percy.
 The English and Powhatan's men led attacks on one another in near succession under Percy's time as negotiator.
 With both sides raiding in attempts to sabotage supplies and steal resources, English and Powhatan relations quickly fell apart.
 Their competition for land and resources led to the First Anglo-Powhatan War.

 In April 1613, Captain Samuel Argall learned that Powhatan's "favorite" daughter Pocahontas was residing in a Patawomeck village.
 Argall abducted her to force Powhatan to return English prisoners and stolen agricultural tools and weapons.
 Negotiations between the two peoples began.
 It was not until after Pocahontas converted to Christianity and married Englishman John Rolfe in 1614 that peace was reached between the two peoples.
 As noted, matrilineal kinship was stressed in Powhatan society.
 Pocahontas' marriage to John Rolfe linked the two peoples.

 The peace continued until after Pocahontas died in England in 1617 and her father in 1618.